-MySQL on Ubuntu Keeps Crashing : There are so many internet commonly wordpress users who face this problem where the MYSQL on their server getting crashed frequently.
-I personally faced this problem in my WordPress blog that running VPS few months ago.
-Because wordpress need atleast 512 MB RAM (1 GB RECOMMENDED) for the smoother running.
-MySQL crashing problem occurs mainly due to lack of memory (RAM) space. i.e. when your RAM usage hits the maximum.
-This problem can be solved by restarting the MYSQL service with the command sudo service mysql restart and this is not a feasible solution because we need execute this command each time when the MYSQL crashes.
+MySQL on Ubuntu Keeps Crashing: There are so many internets commonly WordPress users who face this problem where the MYSQL on their server getting crashed frequently.
+I personally faced this problem in my WordPress blog that running VPS a few months ago.
+Because WordPress needs at least 512 MB RAM (1 GB RECOMMENDED) for the smoother running.
+The MySQL crashing problem occurs mainly due to lack of memory (RAM) space. i.e. when your RAM usage hits the maximum.
+This problem can be solved by restarting the MYSQL service with the command sudo service MySQL restart and this is not a feasible solution because we need to execute this command each time when the MYSQL crashes.
 Try restarting the server itself if the above command does not solve the problem.
 Another way to solve the issue is adding more RAM to the servers by contacting the hosting provider which is an expensive solution.

 MySQL on Ubuntu Keeps Crashing

 But we can solve this issue to a certain extent using two methods that described below these are the perfect solution unless you are ready to upgrade your server memory which is expensive.
-So i am sharing those methods for crashing of MySQL frequently.
+I am sharing those methods for crashing of MySQL frequently.

-InnoDB buffer pool is the memory space that holds many in-memory data structures of InnoDB, buffers, caches, indexes and even row-data. innodb_buffer_pool_size is the MySQL configuration parameter that specifies the amount of memory allocated to the InnoDB buffer pool by MySQL.
-Increasing innodb pool size can solve the issue of crashing MySQL
+The InnoDB buffer pool is the memory space that holds many in-memory data structures of InnoDB, buffers, caches, indexes, and even row-data. innodb_buffer_pool_size is the MySQL configuration parameter that specifies the amount of memory allocated to the InnoDB buffer pool by MySQL.
+Increasing InnoDB pool size can solve the issue of crashing MySQL

 $ service mysql restart